Skip to main content

 Who is Vanguard?

-Vanguard is the second-largest asset manager in the world, behind BlackRock.
-Vanguard is the asset manager that democratises index funds by offering them to the general public.
-You can read the company’s complete history here.
-Some key facts about the company are:
+Vanguard is the second-largest asset manager in the world, behind only BlackRock.
+Founded in 1975 by John C. Bogle, Vanguard pioneered the modern low-cost index fund – making passive investing accessible to retail investors at a time when actively managed funds dominated.
+You can read Vanguard’s complete history here.
+Some key facts about Vanguard as of 2026:

 • Vanguard was founded in 1975.

-To sum it up, here’s what you need to do:
+To sum it up, here’s what you need to do to invest in VNQ in 2026:

 Share this article